 In fact, the majority of residentially sold weed killers are required by law to break down in the soil within 14 days, if not sooner.
-Take Roundup, for example, which contains glyphosate.
-This post-emergent, nonselective herbicide generally breaks down within days to weeks depending on the Roundup product you have.
+Take glyphosate, for example.
+This post-emergent, non-selective herbicide generally breaks down within days to weeks depending on the specific product you have.

 While all herbicide residue degrades over time, it is still dependent on several factors: climatic conditions (light, moisture, temp), soil and herbicide properties.
 Even if there are some residual, non plant lethal chemicals left in the soil after the weed killer has evaporated or broken down, these chemicals most likely will have been leeched away after one or two good rainfalls or waterings.